Albert Einstein’s Life Showcased In New National Geographic Series ‘Genius’

 The incident made Albert Einstein realized that his wife is right — it is time to leave Germany.
 Thankfully, he was invited by an American university, which could mean their ticket out of the country.
 In the ending scene of the pilot episode of Genius, Albert and his wife were interviewed at the American Embassy for their visa.
 However, the couple might run into some problems, as the embassy official started to question about their political leanings, a line of questioning that does not sit well with the scientist.

 The second episode of Genius Season 1, which will be aired this coming Tuesday, is expected to bring to the small screen more interesting but previously little-known details regarding the life of Albert Einstein.
+As reported by Space.com, most textbooks today omit details of Albert Einstein’s life such as being a “disgruntled student, an adulterer and a Jewish refugee during World War II.”

 The brand new National Geographic series is based on a book by author Walter Isaacson titled Einstein, His Life and Universe.

 [Featured Image by Photo by Chung Sung-Jun/Getty Images]